deforum-art/sd-webui-deforum/README.md

 * ~~3D mode doesn't work on resolutions when one of the dimensions is greater than 768 or less than 448.~~ has been fixed in [#84](https://github.com/deforum-art/deforum-for-automatic1111-webui/pull/84), so update!

-* If you encounter issues with the downloaded depth models failing to load, try launching the WebUI with the `--disable-safe-unpickle` option!
-[How to add it to the .bat file on Windows.](https://imgur.com/a/TJHglot)

 ## Screenshots

 Proof that it works good enough of AUTOMATIC1111's build with MATH keyframing and prompt-weighting enabled in 3D mode